ibm-cloudintegration/messaging-pot/docs/pages/pots/msghub/msghub_pot_lab12.md

 1. Change the path for *ssl.truststore.location* and *producer.ssl.truststore.location* to **/home/ibmuser/kafkaconnect/es-cert.jks**.

+	Notice the *producer.ssl.* properties.
+The MQ source connector is a *Kafka producer* since it is getting messages from an MQ queue and publishing to an Event Streams topic.

 1. Add the following lines after the consumer.ssl... lines.
 The default REST port for the connectors is 8083.
 When you run two connectors each must use a unique port.
 So you should give the MQ source connector port 8084.

 	```